 There has been much discussion about the fact that ‘people’ are tired of this Brexit issue, and want it resolved.
 We are led into believing that we are all tired, and that the public irascibility is caused by the unresolved crisis launched by the Brexit referendum.
 It is worth remembering that the ‘people’ have not, in fact, created this crisis.
 In 2016, most people minding their own lives and jobs have been made aware of the referendum by politics.
 This ‘need’ was man-made, the present democratic crisis was politically manufactured.

 For this reason, I am not tired to go back to history books and to dig out examples when freedom of speech and social institutions have been silenced by unelected leaders.
-Yesterday’s proroguing of Parliament has a great significance, as it creates a historic precedent by limiting the actions of an institution created to question the governmental decisions.
-In this context, I wonder who is governing the Government now?
+Yesterday’s proroguing of Parliament has a great significance, as it creates a historic precedent by limiting the actions of an institution created to question and to challenge governmental decisions.
+In this context, I wonder who is governing the Government now.